Maroon Bells Amphitheater Wedding: Your Complete Guide to Saying “I Do” in Aspen’s Breathtaking Venue

 How far in advance should we book?

-Reservations open exactly one year before your desired date.
-Book at 8 a.m.
-Mountain Time on that day.
-Popular dates, especially weekday dates in September, can sell out within minutes.
-Set multiple alarms.
-Have your payment information ready.
+Reservations open exactly one year before your desired date at 8 a.m.
+Mountain Time.
+Popular dates, especially in September, can sell out within minutes.
+Have multiple backup dates ready and keep your payment information on hand to secure your spot.

 What happens if it rains on our wedding day?